grimme-lab/qc2-teaching/doc/apps-ex.rst

 **Approach**

-1. In this exercise, please use TURBOMOLE's interactive input generator ``define`` to to create the ``control`` file.
+1. In this exercise, please use TURBOMOLE's interactive input generator ``define`` to create the ``control`` file.
 To do so, create the geometry of an indigo molecule (figure below) and place the ``coord`` file in its own directory.

    .. figure:: img/indigo.png